-Use this item to set the Active State Power Management (ASPM) level for the PCI-E device installed on the slot specified.
+Use this item to set the Active State Power Management (ASPM) level for a PCI-E device.
 Select Auto for the system BIOS to automatically set the ASPM level based on the system configuration.
 Select Disabled to disable ASPM support.
 The options are Disabled, L0s, L1, L0s & L1, and Auto.

-SLOT4 L1 Substates
+Port 7 L1 Substates